 Nora is a board-certified athletic trainer and the Director of Performance and Recovery Services at Rx Sports Recovery.
 Prior to coming to Rx Sports Recovery, Nora worked with a wide range of athletes, from adolescents to Olympic qualifiers.
 She interned at the Mayo Clinic in Rochester, MN in the Sports Medicine Department, treating patients with physical-activity related injuries.
 She brings additional insight to Rx Sports Recovery after her experience working with Division I collegiate teams.
 She was an athletic trainer at University of Denver with Pioneers Women’s Volleyball and Swimming & Diving programs.
 She was a graduate assistant at University of Wisconsin-Madison with Badgers Men’s Basketball and Men’s and Women’s Swimming & Diving programs.
 While at Wisconsin, Nora obtained her Masters of Science in Kinesiology.
-Nora’s years of experience with overhead athletes and their overuse injuries has led her to insight regarding corrective strengthening and mobility for the lumbopelvic and scapularthoracic regions.
 She has worked with over 100 highly competitive athletes and has mastered numerous recovery strategies using our state-of-the-art modalities for optimal performance.

 Nora is originally from Illinois and obtained her undergraduate degree in Athletic Training at Loras College in Dubuque, IA.
-She enjoys cycling, weight lifting, spending time in the mountains, and cheering on the Wisconsin Badgers.
+She is a triathlete, enjoys mountain biking, swimming, spending time in the mountains, and cheering on the Wisconsin Badgers.

 Contact Brittany at firstname.lastname@example.org or (303) 918-8378 for appointment availability.